 B2.
-HLI_BroodstockSpawning Table
+BroodstockSpawning Table

 This table stores hatchery broodstock and spawning high level indicators.
 "Broodstock" are defined as the hatchery origin and unmarked fish that were actually spawned in a hatchery facility or hatchery complex, under a specific program.
-[Two alternate keys are enforced in this table: 1) StockID + HatcheryFacilityName + BroodYear; 2) TimeSeriesID + BroodYear.]
+[Two multi-field keys are enforced in this table: 1) StockID + HatcheryFacilityName + BroodYear; 2) TimeSeriesID + BroodYear.]
 (Back to Table of Contents)